Motorcyclist killed in Lewis Pass crash

 A motorcyclist has died after a crash that blocked Lewis Pass yesterday.

-A police spokesperson said a man died at the scene of the crash on Lewis Pass Rd at 3pm on Tuesday.
+A police spokesperson said a man died at the scene of the crash on State Highway 7 at 3pm on Tuesday.

 The serious crash unit was called to the single-vehicle incident at Boyle Bluffs, between the Boyle River and Engineers Camp.